sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

 ### Rebinning

 `rebinning.py` rebins one variable (histogram stored in .root file) given a generic array of lower edges (they need to be a subgroup of the original edges).
 It loops over multiple cuts and files, the output is one .root file with all the histograms rebinned with names `$PROCESS_$CHANNEL`.

+### Cut optimizer

+`cut_optimizer.py` looks at one variable at a time to see what cut would result in higher significance from $\frac{S}{\sqrt{S+B}}$.
+It loops over all the backgrounds to get the cumulative number and also multiple signals to check different options.
+Cuts can be either up to or from a value.
+It's not possible to check multiple cuts at once as there is no information in the histograms on how the events are related across different variables, successive cuts need to be implemented on the full selection coming from the final stage analysis.

 ### Plots